 A Hydrophone Data and MH370 meta analysis by Richard Godfrey dated Jul 28 was published on Aug 1.
-It is based on the later 2014 LANL report LA-UR-14-28179 on 7th Arc Noise Sources.
+It is based on the second 2014 LANL report LA-UR-14-28179 on 7th Arc Noise Sources.
 The Godfrey report essentially narrows the 7th arc timing and assigns bearings with lat/lon ranges to the arrival times of LANL cluster 3.

 One problem with the Godfrey report is that the reported H01 distances for three latitudes on the 7th arc do not match with the known locations of the 7th arc and the H01 array, by 21-22 km at each spot.
 An error in the 7th arc or H01 placement alone would not account for that, giving distorted reverse triangulations.
 It is most likely that Godfrey described distances measured using a method different than the great circles used by Google Earth.

 Checking further, other sources give distances close to Google Earth.
 The online geo.javawa.nl distance tool using GeographicLib is within 2 km of Google Earth (which would increase the error to 24 km).